-- (U) The scope and intensity of the Viet Cong's TET Offensive---and particularly the attacks in the Saigon/Tan Son Nhut areacame as a shock to many people, not the least of which were the men responsible for the defense of Tan Son Nhut Air Base.
-The 377th Security Police Squadron, as the U.S. agency with firstline responsibility in this area, began compiling the "lessons learned" almost before the battle was over and, in effect, began to rewrite the "book" on the defense of the base. - (C) The basic lesson of the TET Offensive was the obvious fact that the Viet Cong was both able and willing to launch a large-scale, multi-battalion attack on the largest and politically most important military installation in Vietnam---and that he came uncomfortably close to overrunning it.
+(U) The scope and intensity of the Viet Cong's TET Offensive --- and particularly the attacks in the Saigon/Tan Son Nhut area --- came as a shock to many people, not the least of which were the men responsible for the defense of Tan Son Nhut Air Base.
+The 377th Security Police Squadron, as the U.S. agency with first-line responsibility in this area, began compiling the "lessons learned" almost before the battle was over and, in effect, began to rewrite the "book" on the defense of the base.

+The basic lesson of the TET Offensive was the obvious fact that the Viet Cong was both able and willing to launch a large-scale, multi-battalion attack on the largest and politically most important military installation in Vietnam --- and that he came uncomfortably close to overrunning it.
 Previously, the Saigon/Tan Son Nhut area had been considered at least relatively secure, and it had been assumed that friendly ground units (i.e., Vietnamese or U.S. infantry) would provide adequate security against any large-scale hostile troop movements well outside the base perimeter.

 Consequently, it was assumed that the security responsibilities of the 377th Security Police squadron (as well as other Security Police squadrons in SEA) would be limited to protection of personnel and resources against sabotage and attacks of small units no larger than battalion size.
 On 31 January, all of these assumptions became obsolete.

-- (U) The first identified requirement in the light of the new threat was for more, better, and heavier weapons and other equipment. - (C) The need for additional weapons was felt to be particularly critical, as the Viet Cong assault battalion which hit the west end was superior to the defense forces not only in numbers but in firepower.
-The squadron felt it needed weapons at least comparable to the rockets, mortars, and heavy machine gurs used by the but in firepower.
+(U) The first identified requirement in the light of the new threat was for more, better, and heavier weapons and other equipment.

+The need for additional weapons was felt to be particularly critical, as the Viet Cong assault battalion which hit the west end was superior to the defense forces not only in numbers but in firepower.
 The squadron felt it needed weapons at least comparable to the rockets, mortars, and heavy machine guns used by the Viet Cong on 31 January.

 Colonel Carter specifically recommended incorporating mortars, recoilless rifles, and anti-armor rockets into the Security Police inventory in SEA for direct support illumination and for destroying reinforced enemy positions.
 On the morning of the battle, the 377th Security Police Squadron had nothing heavy enough to destroy the bunker which had been overrun and occupied by hostile forces.

 (C) Colonel Carter also pointed to actual or potential problem areas in transportation and communications.
-Security Police reaction forces and their weapons had been transported to the battlefield on open-bed commercial 11⁄2 ton trucks; Colonel Carter felt that armored personnel carriers (APCs) would be more appropriate.
-Besides providing safety at least against small arms and small-caliber automatic weapons fire, APCs could be utilized for heavy weapons support fire, evacuation of injured from the battlefield and ammunition resupply.
+Security Police reaction forces and their weapons had been transported to the battlefield on open-bed commercial $1\frac{1}{2}$ ton trucks; Colonel Carter felt that armored personnel carriers (APC's) would be more appropriate.

+Besides providing safety at least against small arms and small-caliber automatic weapons fire, APC's could be utilized for heavy weapons support fire, evacuation of injured from the battlefield and ammunition resupply.
 The communications requirement for Lt Colonel Carter included a multi-channel radio capability to provide additional channels in the event the enemy was able to penetrate the base at more than one point on the perimeter; back-up communications to guard against the jamming of the standard CSC net; and direct communication with helicopter gunships and other firepower support units.